Why Invest in UX for Internal Business Applications?

 Each of these formulas should give organizations a relatively accurate assessment of the quantifiable savings or benefits achieved through implementation of improved user experience & design.

-In addition to the numbers and cents, some potential benefits that organizations can discover include savings from reduced error rates, higher revenues from better identification of opportunities, and better customer satisfaction and retention.
+In addition to the numbers and cents, some potential benefits that organizations can discover include savings from reduced error rates, higher ROI of UX from better identification of opportunities, and better customer satisfaction and retention.

 Hollis actually feels that, over a long term, the qualitative benefits can be as substantial, if not more so, than the quantitative ones.
 One of the biggest areas where he sees this impact is with user and employee retention.